coleenquadros/configuration/README.md

 - `provider`: must be `vault-secret`.
 - `path`: absolute path to secret in [Vault](https://vault.devshift.net).
 Note that it should **NOT** start with `/`.
 - `version`: version of secret in Vault.
-- `name`: (optional) name of the Secret object to be created.
+- `name`: (optional) name of the Kubernetes Secret object to be created.
 Overrides the name of the secret in Vault.
 - `labels`: (optional) labels to add to the Secret.
 - `annotations`: (optional) annotations to add to the Secret.